How Breast Shape Defines Results

 Since the ribs connect to the spine, any curvature of the spine will also affect how the breasts sit.
 A spine curvature may result in one breast sitting lower than the other.
 It could also result in ribs that sit at a different angle; this may mean one breast seems to be further back (toward the chest wall) than the other.
 A spine curvature could also change the alignment of the hip and shoulder.
 This could cause a shift that makes one breast appear higher than the other as well.
 So spine curvature and breast augmentation go hand in hand and should be identified before the surgery.

-The body shape is also very important women of the same height but different frames will get different breast augmentation results.
+The body shape is also very important women of the same height, but different frames will get different breast augmentation results.
 A thin or skinny woman breast augmentation will look completely different from a full framed breast augmentation.
-A long torso woman with breast augmentation will different from a muscular woman with breast implants.
+A long torso woman with breast augmentation will be different from a muscular woman with breast implants.

 It is important for the plastic surgeon to go over the overall shape of your body when preparing for breast augmentation.
 The shape of the ribs, spine, and body can affect the breasts dramatically.
 Each of these items has a direct influence on how the breast sits.
 As such, each needs to be considered.
 If they are not noted, asymmetry is more likely to result after the augmentation.
 Any subtle change that exists naturally can be even more noticeable after the breasts are enhanced.